-One of the most important insurance policies I have is my 20 year, $1 million term life insurance policy.
+One of the most important insurance policies I have is my 10-year, $1 million term life insurance policy.
 I took it out on my 35th birthday because before then, I had life insurance through my employer based on 4X my base salary.
-I left Corporate America in 2012 at the age of 34 and now have to pay for all of my own insurance.
-Cherish your work benefits folks!

-I’ll use my own example and share other examples as well to help you better understand the life insurance process.
+To determine how much life insurance you really need, I’ll use my own example from back when I was 35 and share other examples as well to help you better understand the life insurance process.
 This post will go over:

 - When to get life insurance.